 Bladder health supplements containing Marshmallow root (least expensive per serving first):

-New research demonstrates that alkaline urine can promote better bladder health by suppressing growth of pathogenic bacteria.
-It is important to highlight that low urine pH is also a symptom of a healthy diet that is rich in greens, vegetables and berries.
-There are couple things that happen, when you diet includes a variety of veggies and greens:
+New research demonstrates that alkaline urine can promote better bladder health by suppressing the growth of pathogenic bacteria.
+It is important to highlight that high urine pH is also a symptom of a healthy diet that is rich in greens, vegetables, and berries.
+There are a couple of things that happen when your diet includes a variety of veggies and greens:

-First, you provide ample supply of prebiotics for your good bacteria, creating a better environment for them to reproduce, thrive and help you to stay healthy.
-Especially if you are taking probiotics, it is crucial that you help your newly obtained beneficial bacteria with better diet and/or probiotics.
+First, you provide an ample supply of prebiotics for your good bacteria, creating a better environment for them to reproduce, and thrive and help you to stay healthy.
+Especially if you are taking probiotics, it is crucial that you help your newly obtained beneficial bacteria with a better diet and/or probiotics.

-If you want to eat your cake and to get all the benefits of a healthy diet, research shows that plant based supplements can help if you are unwilling to drastically change your diet and rather spend some money and drink your veggies.
+If you want to eat your cake and get all the benefits of a healthy diet, research shows that plant-based supplements can help if you are unwilling to drastically change your diet and rather spend some money and drink your veggies.

-Plant based bladder health supplements are (least expensive per serving first):
+Plant-based bladder health supplements are (the least expensive per serving first):

 - Hyperbiotics Organic Prebiotic Powder ($$)

 - Vibrant Health – Green Vibrance, Plant-Based Daily Superfood + Probiotics and Digestive Enzymes ($$$)